 I cannot stress the importance of coaching youth football offensive lineman to block.
 Too many youth football coaches focus on the skill position players.
 Youth football coaches will when more games if they focus their efforts on teaching youth football players how to block and all the blocking fundamentals.
 This blog post gives a few o-line coaching tips and I have added some more o-line youth football blocking tips blog posts below for you to continue learn more about coaching the offensive line.

-My son is making the transition from QB to tight end this season, so he and I have been focused on blocking.
+My son is making the transition from QB to tight end this season, so he and I have been focused on blocking fundamentals.
 He was my best blocking back last year when we ran the Single Wing offense, so he’s a hitter.
 The offensive line and especially the tight end position blocking assignments are new to him.

 Last night I re-watched the COOL clinic video of the Ohio State offensive line coach’s chalk talk presentation, Dave Cisar’s video Dominating Offensive Line Play and Championship Productions Becoming a Champion Offenive Lineman by Ed Thomas.
 I also did a little lite reading of Reed’s, Coaching Youth Football book.
 These youth football blocking tips helped me and hopefully will help you too.